Ananyapam7/Customer-Churn-Prediction/README.md

-# Customer Churn Prediction with Deep Learning - IIITD
+# Customer Churn Prediction with Deep Learning

 Predict customer churn using deep learning models.
 This repository houses the code and assets required to build a robust deep learning model to forecast customer churn based on a variety of demographic and account-specific factors.